 Once submitted online, applications cannot be edited.
-For the Fall 2019 scholarship, complete applications must be submitted by September 30, 2019.
-The recipient of the scholarship and the nominating faculty member will be notified by November 30, 2019.
+For the Spring 2020 scholarship, complete applications must be submitted by March 6, 2020.
+The recipient of the scholarship and the nominating faculty member will be notified by April 3, 2020.
 The recipient will be recognized within Sherrod Library and at the School of Graduate Studies Awards Ceremony and Reception.

 A panel composed of library faculty and staff will judge entries that meet the criteria listed in the Overview above.
 The 300-500-word essay should address the following and must reference concrete examples of these applications in the nominated work.
 Describe your